yazz/VisualJS/README.md

 - SQL Korma for database requests
 - Neocons for Neo4j access
 - Compojure, Ring, and Shoreleave for server side code
-- core.async for a client-side synchronous programming model
+- Core.async for a client-side synchronous programming model